 However, there is a slight yet distinctive nutritional difference between the two.
 Milk kefir is more nutritious than water kefir due to the milk present.
 Milk is the life source of mammals, rich in calcium, magnesium, zinc, phosphorous and furthermore, vitamins A and B-complex (B1, B12, and B7), carbohydrates (lactose sugar) and proteins.
 These are essential nutrients for growth and development.

 - Water kefir grains can be used to make simple water kefir and coconut water kefir.
-Also ready water kefir can be used to second ferment coconut milk and fruit juices or sodas.
+Also, the ready water kefir can be used to ferment raw coconut milk and fruit juices or sodas.

-- Water Kefir is dairy free, so people who wants to go diary free can choose this option.
+- Water Kefir is dairy free, so people who wants to go dairy free or vegan can choose this option.

 - Water kefir grains multiply quickly compared to milk kefir grains.
 Also the maintenance, preparation and handling of water kefir grains are easy compared to milk kefir grains (bit messy while separating the ready kefir milk and grains).